webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Brandishes-an-Exotic-Shield.md

 ---
 aliases:
-- "Brandishes an Exotic Shield"
+  - Brandishes an Exotic Shield
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Tank-Combat
+title: Brandishes an Exotic Shield
+collection: Foci
+kind: Compendium
 ---
 ## Brandishes an Exotic Shield
 You deploy an amazing shield of pure force that provides protection and some offensive options.